Repetitive Strain Injury Stretching

 Type of RSI StretchDescription

-Neck stretchesThese stretches help to relieve tension in your neck and shoulders.
+Neck stretchesThese movements help ease tension around your neck and across the upper back.

 Repetitive Strain Injury Stretching Exercises